Best VPNs for Laptops in 2026

 Director at Needsec LTD; Cybersecurity Expert; 10+ Years Experience

 "As a penetration tester, I often demonstrate how easy it is to capture traffic on unsecured Wi-Fi.
-For laptop users, a VPN is not optional—it is a necessity.
-I have verified that the recommended providers here offer robust encryption standards (AES-256 or ChaCha20) suitable for protecting sensitive data on the move."
+For laptop users, a VPN is not optional.
+It is a necessity.
+I have verified that the recommended providers here offer robust encryption standards, including AES-256 or ChaCha20, that are suitable for protecting sensitive data on the move."